Epicurus: Father of the Enlightenment

 However, while the similarities between Epicurean physics and modern science are striking, there is one profound difference.
 For us, the purpose of science is to give us an understanding of the world that brings with it the ability to control the world and remake it for our own convenience.
 This is our desire, and this has been our achievement because we have fully developed methods of observation and experiment.
 The Greeks had limited means of observation—no microscopes or telescopes, nor even accurate clocks.
 Nor had they much conception of experiment.

-Moreover, scientific progress neither was conceived by Epicurus nor would have been regarded as desirable.
+Moreover, scientific progress was neither conceived by Epicurus nor regarded as desirable.
 He says very emphatically:

 He says again: